Best Executive Or Club Lounges At Hotels In Seoul

 1. Four Seasons Seoul

-This contemporary Gwanghwamun Hotel brings the Four Seasons experience to Korea, inviting you to indulge in complete serenity at their urban Spa, take a dip in their year-round indoor pool, or savor Michelin-starred Cantonese cuisine at Yu Yuan.
-End your day with a drink at Charles H. bar, where Seoul’s bourgeoning, craft-cocktail scene is at its finest.
+This contemporary Gwanghwamun Hotel brings the Four Seasons experience to Korea, inviting you to indulge in complete serenity at their urban Spa, dip in their year-round indoor pool, or savor Michelin-starred Cantonese cuisine at Yu Yuan.
+End your day with a drink at Charles H. bar, where Seoul’s bourgeoning craft cocktail scene is at its finest.

 The rooms here are excellent, with superbly comfortable beds.
-Ask for a room facing away from the street, as the floor-to-ceiling are surprisingly large and see-through so passersby can see in!
+Ask for a room facing away from the street, as the floor-to-ceiling windows are large, and passersby can see in!

 This Four Seasons club lounge attracts business people on weekdays, but there is a big staycation contingent of locals at weekends.
-I would guess that they keep coming back because the lounge is so great!
+I would guess they keep returning because the lounge is so great!

 The food quality in this club lounge is also probably the best of any hotel club lounge in Seoul.
-The lounge is open from 6:30 am – 10:00 pm, and there are three meals served here.
+The lounge is open from 6:30 am – 10:00 pm, and three meals are served here.

-Breakfast is equally impressive with Asian and Western dishes, including Korean porridge with lots of sides like seaweed, dishes like seafood dumplings, as well as things that I am more used to; waffles, roasted tomatoes, mushrooms, sausages, bacon, etc. There is also a big salad buffet with plenty of rocket and all the other usual veggies plus cold smoked salmon, cereals, fresh muffins, danishes, cinnamon rolls, and bread.
+Breakfast is equally impressive with Asian and Western dishes, including Korean porridge with many sides like seaweed, dishes like seafood dumplings, and things that I am more used to; waffles, roasted tomatoes, mushrooms, sausages, bacon, etc. There is also a big salad buffet with plenty of rocket and all the other usual veggies, plus cold smoked salmon, cereals, fresh muffins, danishes, cinnamon rolls, and bread.

-These meals are very high-end buffets, with everything you could possibly wish for.
-For the rest of the day, you get cookies, tea and coffee, and soft drinks in the lounge.
-If you want the best hotel with the best club lounge in Seoul, this is it.
+These meals are very high-end buffets with everything you could possibly wish for.
+You get cookies, tea, coffee, and soft drinks in the lounge for the rest of the day.
+This is the best hotel with the best club lounge in Seoul.

 2. Conrad Seoul